bharathrajmurugesanin-eng/Auto-correlation-and-PSDAssignmentVAGEESH/README.md

-# Auto-correlation-and-PSDAssignmentVAGEESHEXPT.NO.6	SIMULATION OF AUTOCORRELATION AND PSD USING SCILAB AIM:
+# Auto-correlation-and-PSDAssignment EXPT.NO.6	SIMULATION OF AUTOCORRELATION AND PSD USING SCILAB AIM:
 Write a program for Autocorrelation and PSD of signals in SCILAB and verify Wiener-Khinchin relation.

 EQUIPMENTS Needed